LeidyGil/leidygil.github.io/SQL_English.md

 ```sql
 SELECT * FROM usuarios u INNER JOIN notas n ON u.email = n.email;
 ```
-### SELECTing some attributes
+### Selecting some attributes
-We can SELECT the data FROM each table that we want to display in the query.
+We can select the data from each table that we want to display in the query. selecting some attributes
-SELECTing some attributes
-Just as when working with a single table, we can SELECT only the attributes we want to display in the query.
+Just as when working with a single table, we can select only the attributes we want to display in the query.
-When we have two tables, we can SELECT all the attributes FROM one table and only some FROM the other as follows:
+When we have two tables, we can select all the attributes from one table and only some from the other as follows:
 Example:
 ```sql
 SELECT table1.*, table2.attribute1, table2.attribute2 FROM table1 JOIN table2 ON table1.id = table2.id;
 ```
-This way, we SELECT everything FROM the 'usuarios' table and only the phone numbers FROM the 'datos_contacto' table, so we don't have two email columns with duplicate data.
+This way, we select everything FROM the 'usuarios' table and only the phone numbers FROM the 'datos_contacto' table, so we don't have two email columns with duplicate data.
 ```sql
 SELECT usuarios.*, datos_contacto.telefono FROM usuarios JOIN datos_contacto ON usuarios.email = datos_contacto.email;